Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

-\paragraph{A non-uniform vehicle distribution} As the AV nearest the merge point $X$ may slow down or stop the HVs behind it, consider the scenario in which HVs may be more likely to be behind---and close to---the first AV.
-For example, imagine an AV leading a platoon of HVs.
+\begin{example} \textbf{(An induced traffic vehicle distribution)} \end{example} As the CCAV nearest the merge point $X$ may slow down or stop the HVs behind it, consider the scenario in which HVs may be more likely to be behind---and close to---the first CCAV, recalling~\Cref{fig:double_integration_uni_grad}b.
+For example, imagine a CCAV leading a platoon of HVs.